fadupros-amd/hunter-scripts/README.md

 ## Prerequisites / Target
 - Cray-Python v3.11.7
 - ROCm 6.2.2
-- Disk usage is close to '25GB'
+- Disk usage  : 25GB

 ## Proxy
 - Bazel build infrastructure is implemented for Tensorflow framework.
 Unfiortunatelly, the Socks5 proxy protocol available on Hunter is not supported.
 A specific setup is required to build tensorflow on the target compute node of Hunter.
+This is based on squid to setup the required proxy.

 ### Hunter - Login Node

-Submit a job to get a node:
+Submit a job to get a node (using local scratch in this exemple):
 ``` bash
 qsub -I -select=1:nodetype=mi300a:node_type_storage=localscratch -l walltime=05:00:00
 ```
 Environment variables:

--   `PBS_JOBID`
+-   `$pbs_computenode`
--   `nodename`
+-   `$name_computenode`

 ------------------------------------------------------------------------

-### Ubuntu Setup (Proxy / Squid)
+### Localhost (setup for Ubuntu)

 Install and configure **squid**: